Hawzen/Course-Ranking/README.md

 title: Ranking King Saud University Computer Science Curriculum
 ---

+# Pre-intro
+Please read the [PDF](https://github.com/Hawzen/Course-Ranking/blob/master/course_ranking.pdf), its formatted nicely and its written in latex.
+If for any reason you cant do that, then this is the document in markdown.

 # Introduction

 King Saud University's computer science curriculum has many pros and